 By the 1820s, Mayor Josiah Quincy decreed that the city had outgrown Faneuil Hall and the surrounding buildings.
 Amid considerable opposition, he had inlets filled to create lots of additional land, docks moved, seven new and almost-new streets laid, and a splendid 2-story gray granite market building modeled on London's Covent Gardens erected.

-The Greek Revival building, with 22-foot Doric columns weighing 15 tons each, opened in 1826 and became known as Quincy Market (locals pronounce it "qwin-zee", to rhyme with "twin-z").
-Meat and produce vendor stalls lined the halls of the building - similar to what you see today, except now most of the food is cooked and ready to eat and enjoy.
+The Greek Revival building, with 22-foot Doric columns weighing 15 tons each, opened in 1826 and became known as Quincy Market (locals pronounce it "qwin-zee", rhymes with "twin-z").
+Meat and produce vendor stalls lined the halls of the building - similar to what you see today, except now most of the food is cooked.

-By the early 1970s, Quincy Market, Faneuil Hall, and many of the buildings around them were mostly empty and falling into ruin.
+By the early 1970s, Quincy Market, Faneuil Hall, and surrounding buildings were mostly empty and falling into ruin.
 The old restaurants and taverns remained open and vendors still sold produce at Haymarket, but much of the vitality had drained out of the area after the old West End was razed and replaced by government buildings and high-rise condos in the 1950s and '60s.

 To make matters worse, an elevated highway erected in the 1950s, the Central Artery, not only cut off the area (and the rest of the city) from the North End, but even worse, the highway towered over it, spewing noise and pollution.